hoannguyen02/chess-analysis/contents/privacy.en.md

 ---
 title: "Privacy Policy"
 ---

+# Privacy Policy

-At LIMA Chess, we value your privacy.
+At **LIMA Chess**, we value your privacy.
 This Privacy Policy outlines how we collect, use, and protect your personal information.
 By using our website and services, you agree to the terms outlined below.

+&nbsp;

+---

+&nbsp;

-Information We Collect
+## Information We Collect

-Name, email address, and contact details when you register for our services.
+- **Personal Information:** Name, email address, and contact details when you register for our services.

-Data from your activity on our website, including preferences and feedback.
+- **Usage Data:** Data from your activity on our website, including preferences and feedback.

+&nbsp;

+---

+&nbsp;

-How We Use Your Information
+## How We Use Your Information

-To provide personalized services and improve your learning experience.
+- To provide personalized services and improve your learning experience.

-To notify you about updates, events, and promotions.
+- To notify you about updates, events, and promotions.

+&nbsp;

+---

+&nbsp;

-Your Rights
+## Your Rights

-You can request access to, update, or delete your personal information by contacting us at privacy@limachess.com.
+You can:

+- Request access to your personal information.
+- Update or correct your personal details.
+- Delete your personal information.

+To exercise these rights, contact us at **[contact@limachess.com](mailto:contact@limachess.com)**.